overture-stack/website/markdown/documentation/song/reference/commands.md

 ## Submit

 The `submit` command is used to submit a payload to create an analysis.
-For more information see our <a href="/documentation/song/user/submit/" target="_blank" rel="noopener noreferrer">documentation on submitting data with Song</a>.
+For more information, see our <a href="/documentation/song/user/submit/" target="_blank" rel="noopener noreferrer">documentation on submitting data with Song</a>.

 ## Ping

-The `ping` command can be used to ping (test) the Song server.
+The `ping` command can ping (test) the Song server.

 ## Get-Analysis-Type